ClearHeadedT/boot-dev-log/learn-object-oriented-programming/NOTES.md

 - Learned inheritance basics, subclasses extending a parent class.
 - Learned when to actually use inheritance vs. when it's overkill.
 - Learned building an inheritance hierarchy across multiple levels.
+- Learned handling multiple child classes inheriting from one parent.